 I remember the feeling of traveling alone when I was only 16.
 Well it wasn't technically a solo trip--the rest of the family were already in Hong Kong and I had to follow after my finals--but I still remember the thrill of going to the airport, checking in my luggage, going through immigrations and finally… Continue reading How to Apply for DSWD Minor Travel Clearance in Cebu

-This blog post was written on 2016.
+THIS BLOG POST HAS BEEN RECENTLY UPDATED ON SEPTEMBER 2018.
 For a lot of travelers, nightlife is ineluctably part of their itinerary.
-Sure, sightseeing and tours are a great way to see the city--but how do you truly know a city unless you've seen the night lights... unless you've mingled with the locals?
-To upcoming tourists and travelers to … Continue reading 2016 Cebu nightlife guide
+Sure, sightseeing and tours are a great way to see the city–but how do you truly know a city unless you’ve seen the night lights… unless you’ve mingled with the locals?
+To upcoming tourists … Continue reading 2018 Cebu nightlife guide

 During my travels, I've been constantly approached and asked where I come from.
 For fun, I make a game out of it to let them guess.
 Most commonly, I've been perceived to be Thai.
 I've also been thought to be: Singaporean, Nepali, Kazakhstani, and on rare occasions, Chinese or Japanese.
 But never Filipino.
 When I tell them my real identity … Continue reading The Filipino Traveler Identity Crisis

 Siargao is paradise for surfers--- and non-surfers, too.
 If you don't surf, there's more to Siargao then just surfing.
 Of course, I would highly recommend that you make 'learn to surf' a top priority on your itinerary, but if it's really not your thing, here are some activities you can do beyond surfing.